Turkey Ricotta Meatballs

 • In a bowl, combine ground turkey, ricotta cheese, Parmigiano Reggiano cheese, spices, egg and scallions.
 Mix, but don't mix more than necessary.

-• Using a 2 1/4 ice cream scoop and roll into meatballs.
-(NOTE 1) You can
+• Using a small cream scoop and roll into meatballs.
+(NOTE 1) You can about 12 meatballs out of this recipe/

 • Place meatballs on parchment paper and transfer into the oven.

-• Bake for about 6-8 minutes per side or until inside temperature reaches 165 degrees F.
+• Bake for about 6-8 minutes per side or until inside temperature reaches 165°F.

 Notes

-1. This is an extremely sticky meatball mixture, so oil your hands before you roll the meatballs.
+1. This is an extremely sticky meatball mixture, so wet your hands with water before you roll the meatballs.

 Nutrition